How Cybercriminals Make Money

 The damage of having one’s identity stolen or having personal, financial or health records purloined can take months or years to repair.
 But just what is the value of stolen data on the digital black market today?

 The bad news, for victims of data theft, is that more fraudsters have access to more stolen data at ever-cheaper prices.
-The reason there is so much stolen data available is that hackers simply do not have a difficult time stealing it.
+The reason there is so much stolen data available is that cybercriminals simply do not have a difficult time stealing it.
 The September 2017 Equifax data breach, which may have impacted up to 143 million Americans alone, is the perfect example.

 Here are several examples of the price for your stolen data: